-PRE-TRIP/RENDEZVOUS: All trips include briefing day one 7:30am to discuss camp approach, snowpack history, and wx forcast.
-We reccommend you show up to briefing already dressed to ski.
-Morning of trip start date we'll pass out sleeping bag liners and pillowcases.
-Upon arrival to yurts we'll do a camp orientation, wilderness discussion, and safety briefing over some hot drinks.
-Usually there is time the first day for a companion rescue drill and a sunset ski tour right out the backdoor.
+PRE-TRIP/RENDEZVOUS: All our Guided trips include accommodations the night before the trip start date.
+The following morning WAH ski hosts will arrive at 7:30am to share a hearty breakfast and discuss the day's game plan.
+We reccommend you show up to breakfast already dressed to ski.
+Morning of trip start date we'll pass out first days lunch, sleeping bag liners and pillowcases.
+Upon arrival we'll do a camp orientation over some hot drinks.
+Usually there is time the first day for a safety briefing and a sunset ski tour right out the backdoor.

 IN CAMP on Guided Trip: On a typical day, morning coffee is ready at 7am followed by a hot breakfast.
 We pack a lunch for the day out in the basin ascending high peaks and circuiting powder slopes.
 In the evening your hosts prepare scrumpcious appetizers for happy hour and stoke the sauna.
 All meals include fresh veggies, fruits, local meats, bakery breads and our famous highcountry deserts.
 BYOB, TG kegs available by request.
 Be sure to inform us of your dietary peculiarities.
 The last day allows for a half day of skiing in the morning.
 After a hot lunch in camp, a quick schuss out to the trailhead ends our journey.